-Given the stress and the uncertainty of the current times, it is not surprising that the role of managers has just got complicated and critical.
-As such, they need to provide their teams additional support and guidance and adapt their style of management to this new situation to ensure that their remote teams are productive.
+Given current levels of stress and uncertainty, it is unsurprising that the role of managers has got complicated and critical.
+Now, they need to provide additional support and guidance to their teams and ensure that their remote teams are productive.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)